stevengharris/SplitView/README.md

 Install the package.

 Everything is done using a single view modifier: `split`.
-The `split` modifier always requires a `layout`, either `.Horizontal` or `.Vertical`.
+The `split` modifier always requires a `layout`, either `.horizontal` or `.vertical`.

-**Note:** You *can* use the SplitView View directly, but in addition to information about layout, it requires three types of content to be passed-in as ViewBuilders, and the `split` modifier makes all of that much simpler.
+**Note:** You *can* use the SplitView View directly, but in addition to information about layout and configuration, it requires three types of content to be passed-in as ViewBuilders.
+The `split` modifier makes all of that much simpler.

 In its simplest form, the `split` modifier looks like this:

 ```
-Color.red.split(.Horizontal) { Color.green }
+Color.red.split(.horizontal) { Color.green }
 ```

 This will produce a horizontal split view, with red on the left and green on the right, with a default splitter between them that can be dragged to change their sizes.
-The view being modified - Color.red - is the `Primary` side, and the one it is split with - Color.green - is the `Secondary` side.
+The view being modified - `Color.red` - is the `primary` side, and the one it is split with - `Color.green` - is the `secondary` side.

 If you want to set the layout to be vertical and the initial position of the splitter, you can do this:

 ```
-Color.red.split(.Vertical, fraction: 0.25) { Color.green }
+Color.red.split(.vertical, fraction: 0.25) { Color.green }
 ```

-Now you get a red view above the green view, with the `Primary` side (red) occupying 1/4 of the window.
+Now you get a red view above the green view, with the `primary` side (red) occupying 1/4 of the window.

 Often you want to hide/show one of the views you split.
 You can do this by specifying the side to hide:

 ```
-Color.red.split(.Horizontal, fraction: 0.25, hide: .Secondary) { Color.green }
+Color.red.split(.horizontal, fraction: 0.25, hide: .secondary) { Color.green }
 ```

 The right (green) side will be hidden, but you can pull it open using the splitter that will